 Near the museum is a large gift shop, the Pahaska Tepee, which sells kitschy Wild West and Buffalo Bill souvenirs.
 They also have a small café in the back.

 Up a small walkway from the shop is the grave of Buffalo Bill Cody.
 His burial at Lookout Mountain was very controversial.
 It was said that he told friends and family members many times that he wished to be buried there, but many others believed he should be buried in the town he founded – Cody, Wyoming.
 The controversy continued for many years after his death and still pops up once in a while.

-We made a quick stop to see the Boettcher Mansion, which was a summer home and hunting lodge built in 1917 for Charles Boettcher.
+Nearby, we made a quick stop to see the Boettcher Mansion, which was a summer home and hunting lodge built in 1917 for Charles Boettcher.
 Tours are available on weekdays from 8am to 4pm, but we were a bit late.

 We ended up driving most of the rest of the Lariat Loop as it continued onto I-70 through the pleasant town of Evergreen and onto the Red Rocks Park and Amphitheatre.
 It’s a nature park full of great hiking trails and rock formations along with a concert venue.
 There was a concert so we weren’t able to actually get into the park, but the scenery was still phenomenal.
 I can imagine how amazing of a setting it would be for a concert.

 Next, it was onto the tiny town of Morrison.
 It’s a really nice town with a mountain backdrop.
 There are lots of great looking restaurants and shops along the main roads.
 It was getting a bit late, otherwise we probably would have stayed and had dinner.